ZaryabTamu/TgBan/README.md

 # Ban All Bot

-BanAll Bot is a powerful Telegram bot designed to help group administrators manage users efficiently.
+Ban All Bot is a powerful Telegram bot designed to help group administrators manage users efficiently.
 With simple commands, admins can ban, unban, kick, mute, or unmute all members in a group, as well as manage other admin functions like unpinning messages.
 It is particularly useful for cleaning up large groups or taking quick action against problematic users.

 ## Features